treyhunner/treyhunner.github.com/source/_posts/2024-08-01-why-does-python-m-json-not-work.markdown

 Thank you git history.
 And thank you to the folks who brought us the `simplejson` library, the `json` module, and the ability to use `-m` on both a module and a package!

+Also, thank you to Alyssa Coghlan, Hugo van Kemenade, and Adam Turner for reviewing my pull request to add this feature to Python 3.14. 💖